 Did you know that Killarney Provincial Park has a rich artistic heritage and Group of Seven members A.Y.
 Jackson and Franklin Carmichael influenced its creation?

-Winter Term (January to March Break) Overnight Trips
+Winter Term Overnight Trips

 Founded in 1967 as part of the Canada Centenary, the CSM is a world renowned 100mile (160km) 2 day xc ski event in Quebec.
 It’s a personal challenge and not a race.
 Some skiers do just one 10 mile section, while the Gold Courier de Bois do all 100 miles carrying everything they need to camp out on the Saturday night.
 The CSM has participants of all ages from 4 years old to into their 90s.
 (Ms. Elizabeth completed 20 miles in two days with no poles in record -53 degree weather when she was five.)

 With all the Nordic Walking, skating, snowshoeing, and xc ski lessons even students new to xc skiing will be ready for one section a day.

-(After March Break to June) Overnight Trips
+(After March Break to June)

-Algonquin Camping, Visual Arts, and Day Hiking
+Algonquin Camping, Visual Arts, and Day Hiking 3-4 days